Crowdfunding: Debt-based

-Debt-based crowdfunding, (also known as "peer-to-peer", "P2P", "marketplace lending", or "crowdlending") arose with the founding of Zopa in the UK in 2005 and in the US in 2006, with the launches of Lending Club and Prosper.com.
+Debt-based crowdfunding (also known as "peer-to-peer", "P2P", "marketplace lending", or "crowdlending") arose with the founding of Zopa in the UK in 2005 and in the US in 2006, with the launches of Lending Club and Prosper.com.
 Borrowers apply online, generally for free, and their application is reviewed and verified by an automated system, which also determines the borrower's credit risk and interest rate.
-Investors buy securities in a fund that makes the loans to individual borrowers or bundles of borrowers.
+Investors buy securities in a fund that makes loans to individual borrowers or bundles of borrowers.
 Investors make money from interest on the unsecured loans; the system operators make money by taking a percentage of the loan and a loan servicing fee.
 In 2009, institutional investors entered the P2P lending arena; for example in 2013, Google invested $125 million in Lending Club.
 In 2014, in the US, P2P lending totaled about $5 billion.
 In 2014, in the UK, P2P platforms lent businesses £749 million, a growth of 250% from 2012 to 2014, and lent retail customers £547 million, a growth of 108% from 2012 to 2014.
 In both countries in 2014, about 75% of all the money transferred through crowdfunding went through P2P platforms.
 Lending Club went public in December 2014 at a valuation around $9 billion.